In Safe Hands Therapeutic Massage for Domestic Violence Survivors

 Please note that this type of massage therapy should always be offered in conjunction with, or as a complement to, mental health and counseling services.
 Survivors of domestic violence require comprehensive support, and massage therapy can be a valuable component of their healing process when provided with sensitivity and respect.

 My goal is to help survivors of domestic violence at their own pace get reintroduced back to healthy human touch through massage therapy.

 Massage therapy has many benefits to help with the physical and emotional traumas that DV survivors have unfortunately endured.

 Trauma is stored in the body and massage therapy is a great tool to help relieve stored trauma, tensions and emotions throughout the body.

-A few months ago a private group of women referred to me by a current client reached out to me regarding my services.
-I typically don’t go into private homes but after chatting with the group I complied.
-This group of women have created a bond together as domestic violence survivors.
-The experience working with these women really did something for me.
-While I was there I was able to engage in conversation with the group after our 1-on-1 30 min sessions and we really learned a lot from each other.
-After a few days the group reached back out to me asking if I could provide sessions at my office specifically for domestic violence survivors.
-What they didn’t know was that my wheels were already turning after doing research and learning there are really no massage therapists within this area that work specifically with this population of men and women and it was a void that needed to be filled.
+A few months ago (April 2023), a group of women, who were referred to me by a current client, reached out to me for my services.
+While I typically don't offer in-home massages, I was compelled to comply after speaking with them.
+This group comprised domestic violence survivors who had developed a strong bond.
+The experience of working with these women was transformative for me.
+During our 1-on-1 30-minute sessions, we engaged in meaningful conversations and learned a great deal from each other.
+After a few days, the group asked if I could provide sessions at my office specifically for domestic violence survivors.
+Coincidentally, I had already been researching and discovered that there were no massage therapists in the area who worked specifically with this population of men and women.
+Thus, I perceived an opportunity to fill a significant void in the industry.

-My goal is to give domestic violence survivors a safe space and use massage therapy as a tool to reintroduce healthy touch, to help alleviate pain, and relieve traumas, tensions and emotions stored in the body and an added resource to the community.
+While I am not a therapist, I am committed to providing a safe space for domestic violence survivors and using massage therapy as a tool to alleviate pain, relieve stored traumas, tensions, and emotions in the body.
+Ultimately, my goal is to serve as an added resource to the community.